Ferrari 296

 The Ferrari 296 (Type F171) is a sports car built since 2022 by the Italian company Ferrari.
 The 296 is a two-seater, offered as a GTB coupe and a GTS folding hard-top convertible.
-It is a plug-in hybrid with a rear mid-engine, rear-wheel-drive layout and its powertrain combines a twin-turbocharged 120-degree bank angle V6, with an electric drive fitted in between the engine and gearbox.
+It is a plug-in hybrid with a rear mid-engine, rear-wheel-drive layout and its powertrain combines a twin-turbocharged 120-degree bank angle V6, with an electric motor fitted in between engine and gearbox.
 The 296 can be driven in electric-only mode for short distances, to comply with use in urban zero-emission zones.

 Unveiled on 24 June 2021, the 296 is Ferrari's first stock model with 6-cylinders other than the Dino 206 GT, 246 GT and 246 GTS cars produced by Ferrari but sold under the Dino marque.
 Its power pack puts out a combined 830 PS, giving the 296 a power-to-weight ratio of 560 hp/ton.